EN / TH

 Human Rights Risk Assessment

-In the fourth quarter of 2024, a human rights risk assessment of the Company was initiated.
-The Company is also carrying out a risk assessment workshop among internal offices and four key stakeholder groups, namely, employees, supply chain members, customers, and local communities in the first quarter of 2025.
-The workshops had groups identify risk issues and mutual impacts.
-The assessment process was as follows:
+In the fourth quarter of 2024, the company initiated a human rights risk assessment and conducted workshops with internal departments and four key stakeholder groups—namely employees, the supply chain, customers, and local communities—to identify and assess risk issues and collective impacts in the first quarter of 2025.
+The risk assessment process is outlined as follows:

 The result of the human rights risk assessment shows that there is no human rights risk at the very high level, however, there are some human rights risks that remain salient, and require further attention, the risks are:"